 Author of Pride and Prejudice variations and Magical Austenesque fantasy, Monica Fairview has been publishing since 2009.
 In the past, she worked as a literature professor and an acupuncturist.
 Now she spends her life in 19th century England, interacting with strong ladies in bonnets and handsome gentlemen in cravats and waistcoats.

 Born in London, Monica lived in the USA for many years.
-She lives not far from Box Hill, where Jane Austen’s Emma goes for a picnic.
-Monica loves to chuckle, read, and visit historical places.
-Sometimes she enjoys doing nothing at all.
-When she has the time.
+She now resides close to Box Hill, where Jane Austen’s Emma went for a picnic.

 You can find Monica in the following places.

 Elizabeth has a secret.
 If Darcy discovers it, will it spell the end of their fledgling romance?